Kipparis/tutorials/git.md

-This means the version in _HEAD_ (your _master_ branch, because that was what you had checked out when you ran your merge command) is the **_top_** part of that block, while the version in your _iss53_ branch looks like everything in the mottom.
+This means the version in _HEAD_ (your _master_ branch, because that was what you had checked out when you ran your merge command) is the **_top_** part of that block, while the version in your _iss53_ branch looks like everything in the bottom.
 To resolve the conflict, you must choose either side on merge them manually.

 Afterfwards, staging the file marks it as _resolved_.